-B. Effective January 1, 2012, each full time employee will accrue four (4) hours of personal holiday credit per month.
-Such personal holiday time may be taken in increments of one-tenth (1/10) hour, and preference of personal holidays will be given to employees according to their seniority in their department as reasonably as possible.
+B. Effective January 1, 2012, each full-time employee shall accrue four (4) hours of personal holiday credit per month.
+Such personal holiday time may be taken in increments of one-tenth hour (6 minutes), and preference of personal holidays shall be given to employees according to their seniority in their department as reasonably as possible.
 No employee may accrue more than forty (40) hours of personal holiday credit.
-On separation from

-County service, an employee will be paid for any unused personal holiday credits at the employee's then current pay rate.
+On separation from County service, an employee shall be paid for any unused personal holiday credits at the employee's then current pay rate.

-12.2 Holiday is Not Worked
+12.2 Holiday is NOT Worked.

-A. Holidays Observed - Full-Time Employees: Full-time employees on regular, 4/10, 9/80, flexible, and alternate work schedules are entitled to observe a holiday (eight (8) hours off), without a reduction in pay, whenever a holiday is observed by the County.
+A. Holidays Observed - Full-Time Employees.
+Full-time employees on regular, 4/10, 9/80, flexible, and alternate work schedules are entitled to observe a holiday (eight (8) hours off), without a reduction in pay, whenever a holiday is observed by the County.
 Any holiday observed by the County that falls on a Saturday is observed on the preceding Friday and any holiday that falls on a Sunday is observed on the following Monday.